Don’t miss a find—weekly picks by email. Get alerts →

 4. Famous for Scrambling Eggs on PBS

-Julia Child's big Television break began from an unlikely beginning: Boston's local tv station.
-While supporting Mastering the Art of French Cooking, Child was a guest on the program I've Been Reading.
+Julia Child's big television break began with an unlikely beginning: Boston's local tv station.
+While supporting Mastering the Art of French Cooking data-preserver-spaces="true">, Child was a guest on the program I've Been Reading.

 Instead of sitting down and discussing recipes, Child began cracking eggs into a pan and cooking them on a hot plate she carried with her.
 She made an omelet while filming and answered questions; the viewers loved it.